-The committee bill updates the current requirements for the Secretary to summarize and analyze State collected data on children and families, requiring that starting in April 2004, and then on an annual basis, the Secretary submit reports summarizing and analyzing State data provided on children and families, with regard to activities to improve the quality of child care, and in State plans.
-The language adds a requirement that the Secretary include information on the supply, demand, and quality of child care, early education, and nonschool-hour programs, and a progress report that describes State progress in meeting the new data requirements, plans for technical assistance to help States meet these requirements, and the explanation of any barriers States are facing in meeting the timeline for reporting on these new requirements.
-The Secretary must post these reports on the Department of Health and Human Services website no later than 30 days after submitting them to the relevant congressional committees.
+The committee bill updates the current requirements for the Secretary to summarize and analyze State collected data on children and families, requiring that starting in April 2006, and then on an annual basis, the Secretary submit reports summarizing and analyzing State data provided on children and families, with regard to activities to improve the quality of child care, and in State plans.
+The language adds a requirement that the Secretary include information on the supply, demand, and quality of child care, early education, and non-school-hour programs, and a progress report that describes State progress in meeting the new data requirements, plans for technical assistance to help States meet these requirements, and the explanation of any barriers States are facing in meeting the timeline for reporting on these new requirements.
+The Secretary must post these reports on the HHS website no later than 30 days after submitting them to the relevant Congressional committees.